+Appointment will be made at the level of Professor (Grade 11) for a candidate who can demonstrate a track record of exceptional achievement and appropriate experience.

+The successful candidate will be eligible for the University's merit-based promotions procedure leading to Professor (Grade 12).

-Candidates should hold a PhD or equivalent in mathematics or a closely related subject.
-The ideal candidate for this position will have a strong track record of research excellence and will be able to lecture a range of courses in pure mathematics at undergraduate and masters-level.
-They will have the ability, or potential, to secure research funding to support their research vision and build a network of collaborators.
+Candidates should hold a PhD or equivalent in mathematics or statistics, or a closely related subject.
+The ideal candidate for this position will have a strong track record of research excellence and will be able to lecture a range of courses in mathematics at undergraduate and masters' level.

+The successful candidate will have the ability, or potential, to secure research funding to support their research vision and build a network of collaborators.
 This will require you to act independently in initiating, planning and managing a research project/programme.

-The post-holder will be part of a worldleading department with strong interdisciplinary connections within Cambridge, the UK and internationally.
+The post holder will be part of a world-leading department with strong interdisciplinary connections within Cambridge, the UK and internationally.

 Key Responsibilities

 The responsibilities of a

 Faculty member in the

-Department are to engage in the teaching and research programmes of the
+Department are to engage in

+the teaching and research

+programmes of the Department

+and University under the

+direction of the Director of the

+Statistical Laboratory.